Portraits

 Two Souls in Awe of Venice

-Two Chinese girls in Venice.
+Two Asian girls in Venice.

 We came from far across the sea,